Transporter 2 poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Frank Martin lives a disciplined life in Miami as a professional driver, following strict rules.
 He drives young Jack Billings to and from school with military precision, maintaining professional distance from the wealthy family..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when A woman claiming to be Jack's doctor appears at the school and insists on taking the boy for a checkup.
 Frank's instincts tell him something is wrong, violating his routine and threatening Jack's safety..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.